mathspp/mathspp/pages/02.blog/01.pydonts/why-mastering-python-is-impossible/item.md

 This just speaks to my point.
 Strings have 47 methods, many of them with a couple arguments.

-Lists and dictionaries have 11 methods and sets have 17.

-Python (3.9) has 69 built-in functions.
+Python (3.10) has 71 built-in functions.
 Do you know all of them?
 Do you think you could _know_ all of them?